 If you’ve chased all the waterfalls in southern Ontario, it’s time to check out the Niagara Falls of the North.
-Kakabeka Falls deserves a top spot on your must-visit list — let us tell you why.
+Kakabeka Falls deserves a top spot on your must-visit list this fall — let us tell you why.

 First things first, let’s talk about the falls themselves.
 Standing tall at a whopping 40 meters, Kakabeka Falls is the second-highest waterfall in Ontario.